symlynX/secure-email/README.md

 <a name="i2pbote"></a>I2P-Bote
 -----------------------------------------------------------

 [I2P-Bote](http://i2pbote.i2p.us) is a messaging system on top of I2P.
 It has the appearance of a web mail interface but actually makes use of I2P's transaction data obfuscation capabilities embedded in its public-key based routing.
-Messages are directly stored into the DHT.
+Messages are directly stored into a DHT.

 <a name="pond"></a>Pond
 -----------------------------------------------------------

-[pond.imperialviolet.org](https://pond.imperialviolet.org) is an email-like messaging application with several unique architectural and cryptographic features that make it stand out in the field.
+[Pond](https://pond.imperialviolet.org) is an email-like messaging application with several unique architectural and cryptographic features that make it stand out in the field.

 **Message Encryption**: Similarly to Briar, Pond uses [Axolotl](https://github.com/trevp/axolotl/wiki) for asynchronous forward secret messages where the key is frequently ratcheted (akin to OTR, but more robust).